 Founded by Indianapolis designers, Bob Ewing and Drew Hill, each month’s installment of Inch x Inch includes three, one inch round buttons with one designed by a guest designer.
 Once you’ve become a member, you can expect these pin backs to show up at your door monthly.

 “We created this organization as a vehicle to support youth art education by donating our proceeds to charities that we feel are making an impact,” Bob Ewing said.
 Proceeds from the club memberships support local art programming.

 For over a year and many buttons later, Inch x Inch donates 65% of each membership fee to Art With A Heart and 826Chi.
 Art With A Heart works directly with at-risk children to inspire them to create and express themselves to enrich their lives and communities.
 826Chi is one chapter of a 7-city non-profit organization that works to equip students with the writing skills they need to succeed as well as one-on-one support.

 This list only scratches the surface!
-There are hundreds on hundreds of groups out there that need the help of donations to continue providing the helpful and impactful services they do, you’d need to know about the utility login tutorials by CCBank to manage everything nicely.
+There are hundreds on hundreds of groups out there that need the help of donations to continue providing the helpful and impactful services they do.
 During this time of reflection for what we do have, it’s important to remember to return the favor.
 Be it a $5 donation a month, or $100 per week, or offering your time or skills, every bit helps these charities thrive.